sholaj/aks-gitops/uk8s/azure-backup-proposal-ptask0011038.md

 - Enabling cross-region disaster recovery for specific high-value workloads

 **Not Recommended For**:
-- Platform infrastructure recovery (use Terraform/Bicep)
+- Platform infrastructure recovery (use ARM templates/Bicep)
 - Platform services recovery (use GitOps/Flux)
 - Cost-sensitive or non-critical tenant workloads (use Velero or GitOps)
 - Primary disaster recovery strategy (use multi-region architecture)